 On several occasions rabbis in Orthodox, Conservative and Reform Judaism worked to heal rifts in the Jewish community.
 If more people know about these enterprises, it may inspire our own generation to help restore Jewish unity

-For over 2,000 years Jews have been unified by a definition: One is a Jew if their mother is a Jew, or if they convert to Judaism.
-The requirements for conversion to Judaism are that a beth din (rabbinic court of 3) witness that a convert has been instructed in the basics of Jewish faith and practice, and then:
+For over 2,000 years Jews have been unified by agreed-upon standards of identify: A person is Jewish if their mother is halakhically Jew, or if they convert to Judaism according to halakhah.
+The basic conversion requirements are that a bet din (court of 3) witness that a convert has been instructed in the basics of Jewish faith and practice, and then:

-- Immersion (t’vilah) in a mikveh (ritual bath)
+- Immersion (tevilah) in a mikveh (ritual bath)

 - For men, circumcision (Brit milah or a Brit-dam)